HyperBDR/docs/src/userguide/dr-usage-guide/dr-operations-manual-tmcae-block.md

 **[Note]**

-·       When the source  ( the host to be protected) is a VMware virtual machine, relevant configurations need to be performed.
+- When the source  ( the host to be protected) is a VMware virtual machine, relevant configurations need to be performed.

-·       This scenario can achieve agentless disaster recovery, meaning that there is no need to install an agent in each VMware virtual machine to achieve non-intrusive operations.
+- This scenario can achieve agentless disaster recovery, meaning that there is no need to install an agent in each VMware virtual machine to achieve non-intrusive operations.

 **[Basic requirements]**

-·       A vCenter/ESXi cluster
+- A vCenter/ESXi cluster

-·       Installation of VMware vSphere Client and login to the vCenter/ESXi cluster.
+- Installation of VMware vSphere Client and login to the vCenter/ESXi cluster.

-·       Installation of HyperBDR disaster recovery tool and the login credential.
+- Installation of HyperBDR disaster recovery tool and the login credential.

-·       Enable the network policy for the VMware virtual machines on production platform to HyperBDR and the cloud synchronization gateway.
+- Enable the network policy for the VMware virtual machines on production platform to HyperBDR and the cloud synchronization gateway.

-**Step 1: **Click "Configuration", click on "Production Sit" in the left menu, click on the "VMware" selection box.
+**Step 1: **Click **"Configuration"**, click on **"Production Sit"** in the left menu, click on the **"VMware"** selection box.

 ![hyperbdr-user-guide-to-tm-cae-block-storage-4.png](./images/hyperbdr-user-guide-to-tm-cae-block-storage-4.png)

-**Step 2:** Click on the "+Add" button to add the agentless proxy component "Hamal".
+**Step 2:** Click on the **"+Add"** button to add the agentless proxy component **"Hamal"**.

->  For the initial addition of VMware, you need to install the "Hamal" component (refer to step 3).
+>  For the initial addition of VMware, you need to install the **"Hamal"** component (refer to step 3).

 ![hyperbdr-user-guide-to-tm-cae-block-storage-5.png](./images/hyperbdr-user-guide-to-tm-cae-block-storage-5.png)